layer5io/layer5/CONTRIBUTING.md

 Contributions, updates, [discrepancy reports](/../../issues) and [pull requests](/../../pulls) are welcome!
 Layer5 is community-built and warmly welcomes collaboration.
 Contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ### <a name="landscape">Updating the Landscape</a>

 The service mesh landscape is powered by Jekyll.
-In order to add/update the landscape, clone this repository, create a branch and navigate to the **_data/categories** folder.
+In order to add/update the landscape, fork this repository, clone it, create a branch and navigate to the **_data/categories** folder.
 Edit these yaml files (if appropriate):

 - [non-functional.yml](https://github.com/layer5io/layer5/blob/master/_data/categories/non-functional.yml) - overview of various service meshes
 - [meshes.yml](https://github.com/layer5io/layer5/blob/master/_data/categories/meshes.yml) - list of individual service mesh details